Piryth/Cellular-Automata-on-Fire-Forest-Simulation/README.md

 # Cellular-Automata-on-Fire-Forest-Simulation

-This cellular automata aim at creating a two-dimensional fire forest simulation using C.
+This cellular automata aim at creating a two-dimensional fire forest simulation using C. This project is initially an assignment in TU Dublin.
+It was initiated by professor Kevin Farell.

 ## Cellular automata planing